MontiCore/monticore/docs/BestPractices-Syntax-Design.md

   sublanguage, like `in` in the OCL.
 * Defined by: BR

+### **Complex Token** clashing with other uses of sub-tokens
+* For example `<-` is supposed to be used as arrow, but in an expression `3<-10` is also syntactically allowed.
+* The problem: as soon as `"<-"` is defined as token in any part of the current or any extended grammars, the expression `3<-10` would not be parsed as `3 < -10` anymore.
+* Solutions:
+  1. We might decompose the token to `"<" "-"` which in its consequence means that we put more burden to the contextfree parser and less to the regular scanner. ("scannerless parsing")
+     * Drawback: spaces would now be allowed inbetween.
+  2. Decompose the token to `{noSpace(2)}? "<" "-"`.
+This (slightly
+     hacking approach) prevents spaces between two tokens.
+* The challenge: when designing a language component, we don't know yet what further uses will bring.
+This may include sub-tokens to come up with new interactions.
+This would require an (already defined) grammar with the complex token to be adapted afterwards (and thus conflict with the library idea).
+* Remark: A forthcoming enhancement will provide an improved solution, keeping parsing efficiency and compositionality of grammars.
+* Defined by: BR

 ### **Extension** forms in a  component grammar
 A component grammar is ment for extension.
 MontiCore therefore provides five(!)